pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Displays the returned instances in mof, xml, or table formats or the instance names as a string or XML formats (--names-only option).

-      Results are formatted as defined by the output format global option.
+      Results are formatted as defined by the --output_format general option.

     Options:
-      -l, --localonly                 Show only local properties of the class.
+      -l, --localonly                 Show only local properties of the instances.
+                                      This subcommand may use either pull or traditional operations depending on the
+                                      server and the "--use--pull-ops" general
+                                      option.
+If pull operations are used, this parameters will not be included, even if specified.
+If traditional operations are
+                                      used, some servers do not process the parameter.
       -d, --deepinheritance           If set, requests server to return properties in subclasses of the target instances class.
                                       If option not specified only properties from target class are returned
-      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instance(s).
+      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instances.
+This
+                                      subcommand may use either pull or
+                                      traditional operations depending on the
+                                      server and the "--use--pull-ops" general
+                                      option.
+If pull operations are used,
+                                      qualifiers will not be included, even if this option is specified.
+If traditional
+                                      operations are used, inclusion of qualifiers
+                                      depends on the server.
-      -c, --includeclassorigin        Include ClassOrigin in the result.
+      -c, --includeclassorigin        Include class origin attribute in returned instance(s).
       -p, --propertylist <property name>
                                       Define a propertylist for the request.
 If option not specified a Null property list is created and the server returns all
                                       properties.
 Multiple properties may be
-                                      defined with either a comma separated list defining the option multiple times. (ex: -p pn1 -p pn22 or -p pn1,pn2).
+                                      defined with either a comma separated list or by using the option multiple times. (ex:
+                                      -p pn1 -p pn22 or -p pn1,pn2).
 If defined as empty string the server should return no properties.
       -n, --namespace <name>          Namespace to use for this operation.
 If defined that namespace overrides the general
                                       options namespace
-      -o, --names_only                Show only local properties of the class.
+      -o, --names_only                Show only the returned object names.
       -s, --sort                      Sort into alphabetical order by classname.
       -S, --summary                   Return only summary of objects (count).
       -f, --filterquery TEXT          A filter query to be passed to the server if